shadown/Commenter/README.md

 ```
 "debug": set it to "true" if you want to see some debug messages in the console embedded in ST2.
-"bookmarks_folder": complete path to the folder where you want to create all the bookmarks-databases.
+"bookmarks_folder": complete path to the folder where you want to create the bookmarks-database files.
 "bookmarks_prefix": prefix you want to add to the bookmark-database filename.
 "bookmarks_postfix": postfix you want to add to the bookmark-database filename.
 "bookmarks_ext": extension you want your database to use.